Bill1235813/academic-homepage/content/author/admin/_index.md

 +++

-I am currently a graduate student in University of Southern California.
+I am currently a Ph.D student at University of Southern California, co-advised by
+<a href="https://robinjia.github.io/" target="_blank">Prof.Robin Jia</a> and
+<a href="https://jessethomason.com/" target="_blank">Prof.Jesse Thomason</a>.
 My research interests mainly focus on natural language processing and machine learning.
+Previously, I worked with
-Now I am working with <a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof.Fei Sha</a>.
+<a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof.Fei Sha</a>
+on vision-language navigation.

+I finished my bachelor of computer science at Simon Fraser University and Zhejiang University through a Dual Degree Program.
-Previously, I worked with <a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a> and <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof.Oliver Schulte</a>
+During my undergraduate period, I worked with
+<a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a> and
+<a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof.Oliver Schulte</a>
 on robotics and reinforcement learning.